MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/ad-group-radius-criterion.md

 **Delete:** Read-only

 ### <a name="status"></a>Status
 Represents the association status between the ad group and the criterion.
-If the criterion is applied to the ad group, this field's value is *Active*, and otherwise the value is *Deleted*.
+If the criterion is applied to the ad group, this field's value is *Active*.
+To delete the criterion, set the status to *Deleted*.

-**Add:** Read-only
+**Add:** Read-only.
+The status will always be set to *Active* when you add criterions.
+If you upload another value e.g., *Foo* the result file will contain the same value although the criterion is active.
 **Update:** Optional
 **Delete:** Required.
 The Status must be set to *Deleted*.
 To delete a specific radius criterion bid, you must upload the *Status*, *Id*, and *Parent Id*.